-All residents attend weekly didactic training seminars that focus on a broad range of neuropsychological topics.
-It is important to note that diversity issues are always integrated into didactic seminars because without continual attention to these issues, the danger to over pathologize and mistreat healthy cultural expressions of psychological distress can occur.
+All residents attend didactic trainings for two hours per week, which focus on aspects of clinical practice that the residents may not regularly encounter.
+It is important to note that diversity issues are always integrated into didactic seminars because without continual attention to these issues, the danger to over-pathologize and mistreat healthy cultural expressions of psychological distress can occur.